 This course covers the interpretation of basic engineering drawings and sketching techniques for making multi-view pictorial representations.
-This course is typically taught only in the fall semester.
+This course is typically offered in the fall semester.

-EGT 130 Geometric Dimensioning & Tolerancing
+EGT 130 Geometric Dimensioning & Tolerancing Applications (2-3-3)

-Applications

 This course covers interpreting, calculating tolerances, inspecting, computing geometrics of rejected parts, and analyzing the concepts of geometric control.
 Prerequisite with a grade of "C" or higher: EGT 152.
-This course is typically taught only in the summer semester.
+This course is typically offered in the summer semester.